 G Suite isn’t a replacement for Microsoft Office.

 It’s so much more than that.
-It’s a game-changing collaboration tool that can have a positive impact on a company’s culture.
+It’s a game-changing collaboration tool that drives workplace transformation that can have a positive impact on a company’s culture when they deploy it.

 Topics: Workplace Cloud Collaboration